JiayiShou/MiCA/README.md

 # MiCA
-Mixture of Autoencoder
+Mixture of Autoencoders

-The goal of this project is to design a protein classifier inpired by the mixture of experts concept.
+The goal of this project is to design a protein classifier inpired by the Mixture of Experts concept.
 In this case, the experts are autoencoders.
 The toy example includes a connected stacked autoencoder, a variational autoencoder, and a denoised autoencoder as experts.
 In addition, there will be a gating function performing soft partitions for each autoencoder.
 The idea is that if autoencoders became experts